SammyEnigma/NetSparkle/README.md

 To create your app cast file, see the [app cast](#app-cast) section of this document.

-We are open to contributions that might make the overall install/update process easier for the user.
+We are open to contributions that could make the overall install/update process easier for the user.
+For example, adding upload functionality from the app cast generator to an FTP or GitHub release or similar might be a useful feature for some users.
 Please file an issue first with your idea before starting work so we can talk about it.

 ## Basic Usage